-Figure 22.
-Pre- and post-Hurricane Ike profile data collected by Van Vleck High School students at (A) MAT01 and Palacios High School students at (B) MAT02.
-Students are monitoring recovery and growth of the foredune at these sites 35 Figure 23.
-Shoreline position change at Matagorda Peninsula Figure 24.
-Changes in beach and dune volume, shoreline position, and vegetation-line position at MAT03 on Matagorda Peninsula Figure 25.
-Foredune expansion at MUI01 on Mustang Island Figure 26.
-Excavated dune profile at MUI01 on Mustang Island39 Figure 27.
-Excavated dune at MUI01 on Mustang Island looking (A) north toward Horace Caldwell Pier and (B) landward Figure 28.
-Mustang Island pre- and post-Hurricane Harvey profile data collected by Port Aransas High School and Texas A&M University-Corpus Christi at (A) MUI01 and (B) MUI03 Figure 29.
-Student monitoring at MUI02 documents an increase in volume of the dune system and seaward migration of the vegetation line Figure 30.
-Foredune crest changes at NPI08 monitored by Cunningham Middle School students Figure 31.
-Changes in sand volume and in shoreline and vegetation-line positions at SPI02 on South Padre Island due to beach nourishment projects and the installation of sand fences Figure 32.
-Sand volume and shoreline position changes at SPI08 on South Padre Island due to beach nourishment projects and the installation of sand fences 45
+Figure 21.
+Erosion of the dune at DEL01 in the Dellanera RV Park due to the 2020 hurricane season3 3 Figure 22.
+GPS mapping by Brazosport HS students of (A)shoreline positions at SURF2 and (B) vegetation line positions at QUIN1 from April 2019 through May / 20223 34 Figure 23.
+Pre- and post-Hurricane Ike profile data collected by Van Vleck High School students at (A) MAT01 and Palacios High School students at (B) MAT02 2.
+Students are monitoring recovery and growth of the foredune at these sites 3 6 Figure 24.
+Shoreline position change at Matagorda Peninsula3 37 Figure 25.
+Changes in beach and dune volume, shoreline position, and vegetation- line position at MAT03 on Matagorda Peninsula3 37 Figure 26.
+Foredune expansion at MUI01 on Mustang Island 8 Figure 27.
+Excavated dune profile at MUI01 on Mustang Island3 39 Figure 28.
+Excavated dune at MUI01 on Mustang Island looking (A) north toward Horace Caldwell Pier and (B) landward4 -0 Figure 29.
+Student monitoring at MUI02 documents an increase in volume of the dune system and seaward migration of the vegetation line4 1 Figure 30.
+Foredune crest changes at NPI08 monitored by Cunningham Middle School students4 -2 Figure 31.
+Shoreline position change between 2015 and 2022 along southern end of North Padre Island seawall and adjacent beach4 .3 Figure 32.
+Changes in sand volume and in shoreline and vegetation-line positions a at SPI02 on South Padre Island due to beach nourishment projects and the installation of sand fences4 l·5 Figure 33.
+Beach profiles from before and after the latest nourishment project at SPI084 6